OneCrazyCoder/MMOGamepadOverlay/README.md

 - Use any libraries beyond the basic Windows API
 - Expect or solicit payments or donations
 - Use any proprietary or hidden source code

+Although built for the aforementioned MMO's to emulate EQOA's control scheme, it is very highly customizable and can make any control scheme you want and be used with any Windows game you want if you’re looking for a free, open-source, lightweight, portable, and versatile tool for using a gamepad with a game that doesn't natively support one.
+The downside is that setting up a control scheme yourself requires some technical know-how and editing text files.

 ## Download